patriciogonzalezvivo/thebookofshaders/07/README.md

 You paint everything except the last and first rows and last and first column.
 Right?
 How this relates to shaders?
 Each little scare of our grid paper is a thread (a pixel).
 Each little square knows their position, like the coordinates of a chess board.
 In previous chapters he have mapped *x* and *y* to the *red* and *green* color channels, we learn that’s our field and space.
 A narrow two dimensional territory between 0.0 and 1.0.
 How we can use it to draw a centered square in the middle of our billboard?

 * Sketch a peace of code that use ```if``` statements over our spacial field.
-The principles to do it is remarcable similar to how we think it on the grid paper scenario.
+The principles to do it is remarkable similar to how we think it on the grid paper scenario.

 Well done!
 This is a great step and accomplish.
 And speaking about steps, how can we simplify this code that use ```if``` statements with ```step()``` functions?
 Take a look to the following code.